josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Why is this important?
 * A model is the final product of a training process that includes many moving parts evolving at different rate.
 Very often teams cannot re-create a model for production because they lost track of the version of code that created the model and the dependencies of the training code,  which includes configurations, hard-coded values, libraries, meta-data, artifacts, and etc. **The packaging aspect of this feature ensures reproducibility of models.**
-* For a model to be useful to the day-to-day operation of a company, it needs to communicate with different IT systems. **The serving aspect of this feature essentially makes it easy to turn your model into a service that can communicate with modern technology systems via API, making it easier to put models in production**
+* For a model to be useful in the day-to-day operation of a company, it needs to communicate with different IT systems. **The serving aspect of this feature essentially makes it easy to turn your model into a service that can communicate with modern technology systems via API, making it easier to put models in production**

 -------------------------------------------------------------------------------------------------------------------------
 </details>